CVE-2020-35895

 01 // Technical Summary

-Critical vulnerability exists in the stack crate for Rust, allowing for an out-of-bounds write due to an error in the ArrayVec implementation.
-This flaw could lead to arbitrary code execution, denial of service, or information disclosure in applications utilizing the affected crate.
-Successful exploitation could compromise system integrity and confidentiality.
+CVE-2020-35895 exposes a critical vulnerability in the stack crate for Rust, allowing for an out-of-bounds write within the ArrayVec data structure.
+This can lead to arbitrary code execution, denial of service, or information disclosure depending on how the vulnerable crate is used within an application.

 02 // Vulnerability Mechanism

-Step 1: Target Identification: Identify applications or services that use the vulnerable stack crate (versions before 0.3.1) and specifically employ the ArrayVec data structure.
+Step 1: Target Identification: Identify applications that use the vulnerable stack crate (versions before 0.3.1) and specifically employ the ArrayVec data structure.

 03 // Deep Technical Analysis